 The unique properties of all types of wood intrigue me, and the more I learn, the more intrigued I become.
 The natural grain of the wood tells a story about the tree’s original structure and hardness.
 The grain and knot patterns emerge as the wood is turned, and very often, surprising colors are also revealed.
 The greatest challenge is creating a piece with the right combination of wood(s), shape, texture, inlay and finish.
 No two pieces will ever be the same.

-My work is in private collections across the U.S. Over the years I have been honored to have pieces used as official gifts by Delray Beach delegations to our Sister Cities in Miyazu, Japan and Moshe, Tanzania.
+My work is in private collections across the U.S. Over the years I have been honored to have pieces used as official gifts by Delray Beach, Florida delegations to their Sister Cities in Miyazu, Japan and Moshe, Tanzania.

-As a member of the Palm Beach County Woodturners Club (PBCW) since 2002, I have enjoyed a beneficial affinity with the nearly 100 members, whose passion is woodturning.
-As a former board member, I have helped to direct the club in its mission to advance the art and craft of woodturning, primarily through education and improving turners’ skills.
+As a member of both the Palm Beach County Woodturners and Gold Coast Woodturners since 2002, I have enjoyed a beneficial affinity with the over 100 members, whose passion is woodturning.
+As a former PBCW board member, I helped to direct the club in its mission to advance the art and craft of woodturning, primarily through education and improving turners’ skills.
 Following Hurricanes Frances and Jeanne, I led one of the PBCW teams in the Heart of Mounts project, which produced 100 turned pieces from the downed trees to be used as gifts for pledged donations.
 The project raised more than $16,000 for Mounts Botanical Gardens to help them rebuild.

 I have been honored for my work at the St. Stephens Art Festival, Coconut Grove (1st Place for Sculpture and Fine Craft, February 2020), Beaux Arts Festival of Art, Miami (1st Place for Wood, January 2019), Tarpon Springs Fine Art Festival (Award of Distinction, March 2018) and Art Fest on the Green, Wellington (Honorable Mention, January 2018).